Discover the Magic of Morocco

 Travel Requirements

 Please ensure your passport is valid for at least 6 months at time of entry.
 A visa is not required for U.S. citizens for stays under 90 days.
+If you are not a U.S. citizen, it is your responsibility to check visa requirements ahead of time.
 Travelers are encouraged to check the latest travel advisories and health requirements closer to the departure date on the CDC website/with your travel nurse.
-For this trip, we will be walking a lot and we have a short/moderate hike.
+For this trip, we will be walking a lot and we have a moderate hike.
 None of the activities are strenuous, but having a decent fitness level is ideal, so you can have the best experience possible.

 Cancellation & refund policy

-Because our trip is just 6 months away, no refunds will be issued after the first 30 days from your registration date, since I have to book our accommodations, transportation, guide and activities asap for all of us.
+Your deposit is refundable until June 20th.
+Because our trip is just 4.5 months away, NO refunds will be issued after June 20, since I have to book our accommodations, transportation, guide and activities asap for all of us.
+If you are signing up after June 15, no refunds will be issued for ANY reason.
 I highly recommend you get travel insurance to protect your trip in case of illness or an emergency.
 This way even if you need to cancel your trip at a later date, you can be reimbursed by your travel insurance.

-I will be unable to refund after the first 30 days of registering, even if you have to cancel for illness/emergency.
-However, in case I have to cancel the trip for any reason, you will be fully refunded.
+However, in case I have to cancel the trip for any reason, you will be fully refunded (minus flights).

 Frequently Asked Questions

 A detailed packing list will be provided once you sign up but plan for a mix of comfortable, modest clothing suitable for warm days and cool nights.
-March in Morocco is early Spring weather so expect warm days and coolish nights.
+October in Morocco is summer weather so expect hot days and warm nights.
+Temps can range from 80’s in the day to 60’s in the evening.
+In the Dades and Sahara expect temps to drop to the 45-50’s

-Registration will close 90 days before the trip, which is on December 2, however this trip is likely to sell out as there’s been an overwhelming number of responses to my survey.
-Please note that I have only 14 spots available.
+Registration will close June 30th, however this trip is likely to sell out as there’s been an overwhelming number of responses to my survey.
+Please note that I have only 13 spots available.
 If you are interested in going, I urge you to consider signing up sooner than later.

-Morocco is safe to travel and great for solo travel for women too.
+Morocco is safe to travel particularly as a group.
 As tourism into the country increases, it’s becoming more safe for tourists.
 Also, we will have an experienced local guide and driver with us ALL the time 24×7.
 To stay up to date regarding travel to Morocco, please go here.

 Absolutely!
 This trip is designed to bring together women who are traveling solo but want to experience Morocco with a supportive group